 - Try to visit trade fairs for organic products, like Biofach in Germany.
 Check out their website for a list of exhibitors, seminars and other events at this trade fair.
-Here you will also find booths of the organic certification bodies.

-- If you produce coffee according to a fair-trade scheme, find a specialised German buyer that is familiar with sustainable or fair-trade products, for instance via the FLOCERT customer database.
+- If you produce coffee according to a fair trade scheme, find a specialised German buyer that is familiar with sustainable or fair trade products, for instance via the FLOCERT customer database.

 - Try to combine audits in case you have more than one certification, saving time and money.
 Also investigate the possibilities for group certification with other producers and exporters in your region.

 2. Through what channels can you get coffee on the German market?

 Germany’s coffee end market can be segmented by quality.
 The high-end and upper-end segments represent a small but growing niche market.
 Suppliers in producing countries mainly enter the German market through an importer, but there has been an increase in direct trade between coffee roasters and producers/exporters.